 To trigger the ML model training process, ML training MnS consumer needs create MLTrainingRequest object instances on the ML training MnS producer.
 The MLTrainingRequest MOI is contained under one MLTrainingFunction MOI.

+The MLTrainingRequest MOI may represent the request for training an ML model, which may be of type initial training, pre-specialized training, or re-training.
+For ML model initial-training, pre-specialized training, the MLTrainingRequest is associated to one MLModel.
+For re-training the MLTrainingRequest may be associated to a single ML model or associated to one MLModelCoordinationGroup.

-The MLTrainingRequest MOI may represent the request forML model For ML model training, the MLTrainingRequest is associated to one MLModelFor re-traininga single ML associated to one MLModelCoordinationGroup.The MLTrainingRequest has a source to identify where it is coming from, which is represented with trainingRequestSource attribute.
+The MLTrainingRequest includes a ML training type to specify the kind of training requested by the consumer.
+The training type can be one of the following: Initial Training, where the ML model is trained on a dataset specific to a particular type of inference, pre-training, where the ML model is trained on a dataset that is not specific to any particular type of inference, and re-training, where the ML model is retrained on the same dataset and inference for which it was previously trained.The MLTrainingRequest has a source to identify where it is coming from, which is represented with trainingRequestSource attribute.
 This attribute may be used by a ML Training MnS producer to prioritize the training resources for different sources.

+The aIMLInferenceName means the inference type will be used for conducting inference.

+MLModel IOC also contains information about the type of training for the ML model.
+This is presented by mLTrainingType attribute.
+This attribute represents which sort of training methods is compabale with such ML model, e.g., PRE-SPECIALIZED TRAINING or FINE-TUNING.

 Each MLTrainingRequest indicates the expectedRunTimeContext that describes the specific conditions for which the MLModel should be trained.